For more information or to get a quote contact us today

 • Axe handles: Axes with wooden handles are generally a better option than those with rubber handles.
 The rubber can cause the axe to bounce off the wall or floor upon impact, creating additional safety concerns.

 • Edge sharpness: Axes do not need razor-sharp blades to effectively penetrate the target.
-It is best that the edge is just slightly dulled so throwers do not accidentally cut themselves while handling the axe.
+The edge should be just slightly dulled so throwers do not accidentally cut themselves while handling the axe.

 • Target material: The ideal target for axe throwing is made of end-grain wood because it is soft, making it easier for axes to stick and less likely to bounce.
 A straight grain also prevents the axe from splitting the target.

-• Border materials: It is best for axe throwing businesses to have no-bounce borders around their targets to avoid the safety hazard of axes rebounding back toward participants.
+• Border materials: Axe-throwing businesses should have no-bounce borders around their targets to avoid the safety hazard of axes rebounding back toward participants.

 9. Rules for Axe Handling

 There should also be rules for how to handle the axes.
-Be sure to walk visitors through how to properly hold the axe, avoiding the blade entirely.
+Be sure to walk visitors through how to hold the axe properly, avoiding the blade entirely.
 Explain the importance of never trying to catch or stop an axe if it bounces.

 To further ensure the safety of employees and participants, we recommend requiring participants to receive and hand off axes to employees only, not other attendees.
 Doing so will help avoid unnecessary accidents and allows your team to manage throwers better.